gallochris/writing/_posts/2014-07-16-the-language-you-use.md

 * * *

-> "If you talk like a scientist, only scientists will understand you.
-If you talk like a trucker, everyone will understand you."
+> If you talk like a scientist, only scientists will understand you.
+If you talk like a trucker, everyone will understand you.

 > Simon Sinek